 One of your first nurturing acts as a new mother will likely be feeding your baby.
-For most women, that will mean breastfeeding.
+For many women, that will mean breastfeeding.
 As natural as breastfeeding is, you may still worry and stress about providing the proper nutrients for your baby.
 And you probably have a million questions about how it all works and how to do it correctly.

 Our best advice: relax, you and your baby will get the hang of it eventually.
-To help calm your worries, we’ve put together a list of the nine best breastfeeding tips for new mothers.
+To help calm your worries, we’ve put together a list of the 12 best breastfeeding tips for new mothers.

-1. Anticipate Your Baby’s Desires
+1) Anticipate Your Baby’s Desires

-- Turn or raise her head repeatedly.
+- Turn or raise their head repeatedly.

-- Open and close her mouth.
+- Open and close their mouth.

-- Stick out her tongue.
+- Stick out their tongue.

 - Suck on whatever is near.

-2. Let Your Baby Determine How Often And How Long To Nurse
+2) Let Your Baby Determine How Often And How Long To Nurse

-Your baby knows his needs better than you do right now.
-Let him determine how often to nurse.
+Your baby knows their needs better than you do right now.
+Let them determine how often to nurse.
 Don’t set a predetermined interval between feedings and then deny your baby food just because not enough time hasn’t gone by.

-3. Get Comfortable While Nursing
+3) Get Comfortable While Nursing

-You’re going to be spending a significant amount of time holding your baby to your breast while she feeds.
+You’re going to be spending a significant amount of time holding your baby to your breast while they feed.
 If you do this in an unsupported sitting position, it can get uncomfortable quickly.
 Additionally, trying to maintain an uncomfortable position for a prolonged period of time can lead to significant back, shoulder, and neck pain.